SAG-KeLP/kelp-additional-kernels/README.md

  [**KeLP**][kelp-site] is the Kernel-based Learning Platform (Filice '15) developed in the [Semantic Analytics Group][sag-site] of the [University of Roma Tor Vergata][uniroma2-site].

-This project contains several ***kernel functions*** algorithms extending the set of kernels made available in the **kelp-core** project.
+This project contains several ***kernel functions*** that extend the set of kernels made available in the **kelp-core** project.
 Moreover, this project implements the specific **representations** required to enable the application of such kernels.

 In this project the following kernel functions are considered: